 Distance learning courses require a high degree of commitment on your part.
-You need to be a self-motivated and independent learner.
+You need to be a selfmotivated and independent learner.
 If you tend to wait until the last minute to finish assignments and readings, this type of learning is not recommended.

-If the subject is one that you may have difficulty learning or dislike, it is not recommended that you take that class via the web.
+Also, if the subject is one that you may have difficulty learning or dislike, it is not recommended that you take that class via the web.

-- 2. What software and hardware do I need for web-based courses?
-Students must have a computer with independent internet connectivity (software requirements are dependent on the course format). - 3.
-How do I gain access to the web-based class?
-Students can gain access to their class only after they have been officially registered for that course.
-Students will be emailed their log-on information so it is important that email accounts be checked on a daily basis. - 4.
-Can I gain access to these classes on campus?
+2. How do I gain access to the web-based class?

+Students can gain access to their class only after they have been officially registered for that course and the semester has started.
+Students should complete a Blackboard orientation session that will teach students how to access online courses and student email.
+Information about the Blackboard orientation session will be emailed to students before the semester starts.

+3. Can I gain access to these classes on campus?

 Yes, students may use college computers to complete the assigned work for a distance learning class.
-Computers are available at each Discovery center throughout Eastern's service district.
-Check with your advisor for Discovery Center availability.
+Computers also will be available at the college's Technology Center in Petersburg.

-5. Where do I go for testing?
+4. Where do I go for testing?